dancomanlive/react-query-offline/README.md

+# description

+This is an offline-first react native app example for iOS and Android.
+When you get back online, it automatically updates any changes to the server.
+This happens every time you reopen the app with an internet connection, making sure everything you did offline is saved and synced.
+It uses TanStack Query v5.
+This app was tested with a release ipa and an Express server deployed on AWS.
+Use an iPad or tablet, as it is not optimized for mobile devices.
+On iOS network changes are not detected when using a simulator, only a device.

 # client configuration

 - ```npx expo prebuild``` to get the ios and android folders to run the project on the simulator